MuggleJinx/Camel-toolkits-mcp/README.md

 ### Using with uvx

-You can easily configure uvx to run the Camel toolkits server like this:
+You can easily configure uvx to run the CAMEL toolkits server like this:

 ```json
 {